alumna/alumna-css/README.md

  1. Create a `css` folder inside your project.
  2. Create a new file `design.css` inside the `css` folder.
- 2. [Download](https://raw.githubusercontent.com/alumna/altiva-css/master/altiva.min.css) Altiva CSS in the same folder and include these files in your html project:
+ 2. [Download](https://raw.githubusercontent.com/alumna/alumna-css/master/alumna.min.css) Alumna CSS in the same folder and include these files in your html project:

 ```html
 <!DOCTYPE html>